kyaroch/kyaroch.github.io/_drafts/2016-06-19-state-presidential-vote-dispersion.md

 Alaska is `NaN` (not a number) in these columns because it didn't exist, but fortunately pandas will ignore these placeholder values by default.

-I am aware of several different ways to measure statistical dispersion.
-I lack the expertise to determine which one is best, so the best approach is to try them all.
+For the moment, we'll define "polarization" to mean "statistical dispersion."
+I know of several ways to measure this, and lack the expertise to determine which one is best, so the best approach is to try them all.
 If they all tell us the same thing, problem solved; if not, we can investigate further.

 The best-known of these measures is **variance**.
 Pandas makes it extremely easy to obtain the variance of every column, as a Series: